Does This Sound Familiar?

 By definition, capacity means that there are limits; too much of something is, in fact, too much.
 Conversely, when your capacity is insufficient you are likely to be hindered.
 Like balance, capacity in human beings is in a continuous state of flux.
 Capacity is fluid.

-We'll use my Capacity Assessment (the "Cupacometer") to assess where you are either operating at diminished capacity, or over extending yourself, or cruising right along.
-This is not another opportunity to beat yourself up.
-Enough of that!
-It's a chance to look at the factors that might be limiting you.
+My Capacity Assessment (the "Cupacometer") offers a non-judgmental way to discover where you are operating at diminished capacity, or over extending yourself, or cruising right along in the "optimal" zone.
+Together we'll look at the factors that might be limiting you.

 The Secret is in the Routine

-This is all about creating a rhythm and routine around work and self-care, one that is adjustable as your health improves and your priorities change.
-Most people tend to underestimate the time needed, and over estimate their true "productive capacity."
+This is all about creating a rhythm and routine around work and personal priorities, a routine that is adjustable as your circumstances change.
+I find that most people tend to underestimate or minimize the time needed for certain projects, and over estimate their true "productive capacity."